The Hubble team answers your

 Twenty question limit

-Any individual teacher will be limited to submitting a total of twenty (20)
+Any individual teacher was limited to submitting a total of twenty (20)

 questions during the life of the project.
-Hopefully this will encourage more
+Hopefully this encouraged more

-classroom discussion about what students want to know and will lead to
+classroom discussion about what students wanted to know and led to

 research done before asking questions.